Perinatal grief: experiencing and dealing with loss

 The causes of perinatal loss can be multiple and complex, and in many cases it is not possible to identify the cause.

-Perinatal losses experience the same reactions as other grief situations, but with special features, some of them are:
+Perinatal losses experience the same reactions as other situations of grief, but with special characteristics , some of which are:

 Symptoms associated with perinatal grief